pajaz/DataSecurityCourse2022/Homework/Lesson3.md

     * Technique: [Data Manipulation](https://attack.mitre.org/techniques/T1565) to distract the target and possibly never even get noticed, change a few dates here and some prices there or edit calendar meetings to make sure key personnel are not at the office on your chosen dates.
 I almost went with Data Destruction but nowadays a lot of the important data is stored on networked drives that are backed up on a regular basis.

+* Technique
+  + Techniques are the methods one chooses to to form a tactic.
+  + Multiple techniques explained in the previous section.
+* Subtechnique
+  + Every technique has more specific ways on how to achieve the goal of the technique.
+For example in previous section's 8.
+Credential Access, the suggestion to use Keylogging is a subtechnique of Input Capture technique.
+* Tactic
+  + Tactics are the why of things.
+For each part in the attack chain, one can choose one or many different tactics to move through the part.
+* Procedure
+  + Real life example of usage of a subtechnique.

   +  OWASP: Cross Site Scripting (XSS)
 * y) Cross Site Story.
 Write a short story or draw a comic of a cross site
   scripting attack.
 Make roles clear: who attacks?
 Who runs, what code, where?
 What unauthorized access is gained?
 (This subtask y does not require any tests with a computer.).

+  * Type of injection on an otherwise ok websites that usually utilizes Javascript and possibly HTML
+  * Goal is usually to transmit private data, sessin information or perform malicious operations.
+  * Stored vs Reflected.
+    +  Script is permanently injected onto the target server.
+    + In reflected attacks the delivery method

 * a) Webgoat: A3 Sensitive data exposure
     + Insecure Login: 2 Let's try